jbcoe/allocators/TALK.md

 ## Making `dyn_optional` allocator-aware

 For scoped allocator support, a container needs to know if the objects it constructs need to be constructed with an allocator.

-Types can advertise their allocator support by adding using declaration to their class definition:
+Types can advertise their allocator support by adding the `using` declaration to their class definition:

 ```cpp
 using allocator_type = Allocator;
 ```

-Note that this is not a convenience but a requirement for scoped allocator support.
+Note: this is not a convenience but a requirement for scoped allocator support.

 ---

 ## Allocator-extended constructors

-When a type provides allocator support with `using allocator_type = Allocator` it is expected to provide allocator-extended constructors.
+When a type provides allocator support with `using allocator_type = Allocator`, it is expected to provide allocator-extended constructors.

 Allocator-extended constructors take either an allocator as the trailing argument: